Untitled-City-Game/playground-promo-site/src/content/site_page/about.md

 ---
 ## **Dash around town**

-Playground City is played across a metro network.
-You'll use trains, buses or bikes to reach your goals and outmaneuver the other team.
+Playground City is played in person, using public transit.
+You'll catch trains, buses or bikes to reach your goals and outmaneuver the other team.

 ![](src/assets/background3.png)

 ## **Complete fun challenges**

-Every game mode comes with unique challenged tailored to your city.
+Every game mode comes with unique challenged tailored to your city, as well as generic challenges which work anywhere.

 ![](src/assets/Screenshot_20250902_184831_Chrome.jpg)